clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Installation%20panel%20highlight%20labels%202.png)

-The highlighted components in the figure above is for the following:
+The highlighted elements in the figure above is for the following:

 * _Profile Menu_ - A dropdown menu to quickly swap profiles.
-* _Mod Options_ - Modlist options that includes installing a mod, dividing the modlist by categories, and enabling or disabling mods in the list.
+* _Mod Options_ - Modlist options that includes installing a mod, dividing the modlist by categories, and enabling or disabling mods.
-* _File Explorer_ - Opens your file explorer for the Instance or managed game.
+* _File Explorer_ - Opens the file explorer for the Instance or managed game.
-* _Restore/Create Backup_ - Saves the profile's modlist to be loaded at a future date.
-Loading a saved modlist will overwrite your modlist.
+* _Restore/Create Backup_ - Save the profile's modlist to be loaded at a future date.
+Loading a saved modlist will overwrite your active modlist.
 The information saved includes:
    *  All installed mods.
    *  The order of the installed mods.
    *  The status (enabled or disabled) of the mods at the time of saving.
-   *  Flags and notes that were active at the time of saving.
+   *  The flags and notes that were active at the time of saving.
 * _Active Mod Count_ - Displays the number of enabled mods.
 * _ModList_ - Lists all installed mods.
 Mods listed here will display their name, conflicts, flags, category, version number, and priority number.
 The checkboxes to the left of the mod's name will indicate the mods status via checkmark for active or blank for disabled.
-More information on the list will be explained in the next section.
+More information on the list will be explained in the [Sorting the Modlist]() section.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Modlist%20mods.png)